abdullah-ctl/sql-notes/README.md

 #### Order by column :

-    SELECT * FROM movies
+    SELECT * FROM flim
     ORDER BY country_id;

-    SELECT * FROM movies
+    SELECT * FROM flim
     ORDER BY country_id, release_year;

 #### Order by ascending & descending order:

-    SELECT * FROM movies
+    SELECT * FROM flim
     ORDER BY country_id DESC;

-    SELECT * FROM movies
+    SELECT * FROM flim
     ORDER BY country_id ASC, release_year DESC;

     *ASC use for ascending order